fuze-ac/api-specs/PUBLIC_API_SPEC.md

    - Then the API returns accepted with an operation reference
    - And the result becomes retrievable through status/result flows

-### 26.2 Negative cases
+### 29.2 Negative cases

 4. **Restricted treasury action is not exposed publicly**
    - Given an external client attempts to access a treasury action route
    - Then the route must not exist in the public contract set
    - Or the request must be denied as unsupported / forbidden by design

-5. **Raw credits mutation primitive is rejected**
+5. **Raw Platform Credits mutation primitive is rejected**
-   - Given an external client attempts to call a generic credits issue or adjust endpoint
+   - Given an external client attempts to call a generic Platform Credits issue or adjust endpoint
    - Then the design fails review because public routes must not expose raw internal mutation power

 6. **Derived summary is not treated as canonical source for internal truth**